dezmanvee/dezmanvee/README.md

 ## About Me

 I'm a software developer.
 Currently, I focus on implementing interactive and user-friendly interfaces using React.js and Next.js on the client side, Node.js and Express.js on the server side, and employ HTTP for seamless communication between them.
-Here's a bit more about me:

 ## Tech Stack